 Use your favorite homemade pancake batter or simply use a mix, no one will notice the difference, I promise.

-We also love using sheet pan pancakes as cookie dough!
+We also love using pancake bear mix as cookie dough!
 It’s like an already rolled out cookie dough based ready to be cut and served!

 We used these adorable bear cookie cutters for our Valentine pancakes and simply added a cut-out strawberry heart.

-You can use ready-made store bought icing and add a dash of Valentine sprinkles on top, like we did.
+You can use ready-made store-bought icing and add a dash of Valentine sprinkles on top as we did.

 Or you can easily use a mix of milk and powdered sugar for a quick icing and glaze.

-For this recipe you will need a bear cookie cutter (ours was around 4.6″ inches tall), a mini heart cookie cutter (1″), and Valentine sprinkles.
-You will also need parchment paper and a 18″ x 13″ rimmed baking pan.
+For this recipe, you’ll be making pancakes with cookie cutters, one bear-shaped one (ours was around 4.6″ inches tall), and a mini heart cookie cutter (1″), as well as Valentine sprinkles.
+You will also need parchment paper and an 18″ x 13″ rimmed baking pan.